AljoschaMeyer/vvvm/README.md

 When a function argument is referred to as a "position", the vm must abort execution if it is not an int, strictly less than `0`, or strictly greater than the number of elements in the first collection argument of the function (array or map).
 Positions effectively sit between the elements of a collection, with position 0 being in front of the first element, and the last position being behind the last element.

+When a function is said to return an "object", it returns a closure taking two arguments.
+The first argument indicates which method of the so-called object to invoke, the second argument is an array containing the arguments to that method.
+The documentation then lists the available methods and which arguments they take.
+Specifying an invalid method or not passing the correct number of arguments in the array aborts execution.

+When something is said to be a string, this refers to an array containing the bytes of a utf-8 string as ints.

 ## Built-In Functions

 ### `value`